nicolargo/glances/docs/glances-doc.rst

 No configuration file is mandatory to use Glances.

-Furthermore a configuration file is needed for setup limits and monitored processes list.
+Furthermore a configuration file is needed for setup limits and/or monitored processes list.

 By default, the configuration file is under: